Coronavirus digest: Biden to offer Americans free tests and masks | DW | 13.01.2022

 Chinese officials are pushing to control the outbreak ahead of Lunar New Year festivities this month and the start of the Winter Olympics.

-Australia also recorded a new record number of cases on Thursday — logging over 147,000 new COVID-19 infections over the past 24 hours.
+Australia also recorded a new record number of cases on Thursday — logging more than 147,000 new COVID-19 infections over the past 24 hours.
 The omicron-driven outbreak is also pushing up hospitalization rates to their highest in the pandemic, although officials say the health care system can still cope.

 Germany's intensified vaccination campaign appears to be paying off, with 780,000 doses administered within just one day, officials said.
 The figure is much higher than last week's daily jab rate of 593,000 doses.

-Many of the vaccinations administered were booster shots, which have been administered to over 45% of the population.
-The number of people in Germany who have received a double dose rose to over 72% on Thursday.
+Many of the vaccinations were booster shots, which have been administered to more than 45% of the population.
+The number of people in Germany who are fully vaccinated (and not yet boostered) rose to more than 72% on Thursday.

 Chancellor Olaf Scholz's government set a goal to have 80% of the population fully vaccinated by the end of January.